sigsum/sigsum-go/doc/policy.md

 a cosignature from that witness is required for a tree head to be considered valid.

-To not require any cosignatures a all, one can use the predefined name `none`, like
+To not require any cosignatures at all, one can use the predefined name `none` as follows:
 ```
 quorum none
 ```